bellaichef/nvim_optimisations/README.md

     - NodeJS >= 18.x.x
     - Npm
     - PHP8.x
-    - in case of using TMUX run the following command on the host : export TERM=screen-256color (optional)
+    - in case of using TMUX run the following command on the host : export TERM=screen-256color to avoid a wrong colorscheme (optional)

 Installation :
   1) Copy nvim folder in ~/.config/